 GPAI model providers can argue against a systemic risk classification by presenting "sufficiently substantiated arguments" to the Commission, a process mirroring that for high-risk AI system providers.
 Providers of systemic risk GPAI models can also request to have their model reevaluated in their risk classification at a later stage.

-All providers are mandated to disclose when users (i.e. natural persons) are interacting with an AI system (unless it's obvious), such as a generative AI chatbot, and to label all AI-generated outputs in a machine-readable format, which is referred to as transparency obligations.
+All providers of AI systems – including those built on GPAI models – are mandated to disclose when users (i.e. natural persons) are interacting with an AI system (unless it's obvious), such as a generative AI chatbot, and to label all AI-generated outputs in a machine-readable format, which is referred to as transparency obligations.

-Every GPAI model, including its training and testing process and the results of its evaluation, must also be well documented (see Annex XI).
+If you are actually classified as a GPAI model provider you have additional obligations to fulfill: Every GPAI model, including its training and testing process and the results of its evaluation, must also be well documented (see Annex XI) by the model provider.
 This documentation must be kept up-to-date and made available to downstream providers (i.e. those who want to integrate a third-party GPAI model into their products or AI systems) to assist them in adhering to their obligations under the AI Act (see Annex XII)

 For models classified as systemic risk, additional obligations are laid down by the AI Act.
-Systemic risk GPAI providers must immediately inform the European Commission about their model for public database inclusion, similar to high-risk AI systems, and report any serious incidents, including corrective actions taken.
+Systemic risk GPAI model providers must immediately inform the European Commission about their model without delay within two weeks, so that it can be added to the Commission's public list of systemic risk models, and report any serious incidents, including corrective actions taken.
 Comprehensive risk assessments, cybersecurity, and infrastructure security measures, along with a code of practice to demonstrate AI Act compliance, are also mandatory.
+Until harmonized standards are available, providers can demonstrate compliance by relying on a voluntary code of practice or other adequate alternative means.
+The European AI Office is now exclusively competent for supervising GPAI models with dedicated enforcement powers.

 The documentation requirements are also extended and need to include detailed descriptions of the model evaluation strategies and results, the adversarial tests conducted and the system architecture explaining how software components build on or feed into each other and integrate into the overall processing.